cardi/auntietuna-server/README.md

 $ npm install mysql
 ```

 Installing mysql will automatically give you a root user and password.
 You want to Reset the root password by running the commands on mysql:
 ```
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'MyNewPass';
 SET PASSWORD FOR 'root'@'localhost' = PASSWORD('MyNewPass');
 ```
 From here, you can create a new user and grant them permissions:
 ```
 CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';
 ```

 ## running the server

-TODO (e.g., `node server.js`, then connect to `localhost:3000`?)
+On the browser (preferably Chrome), connect to localhost.
+You can do this by typing `http://localhost:3000/` in the top search bar of the browser.
+In my code, I have the server connect to localhost:3000.

-On the browser, connect to localhost.
-In my code, I connect to localhost:3000.
-To run the server, open the directory where your server code lies and run the following command:
+Currently, the browser doesn't display anything until you run the server.
+To run the server, open the directory where your server code lies and run the following command on your command-prompt:
 ```
 node server.js
 ```
-Your browswer should update with your html code.
+Your browser should update with your html code.

 # tasks to the minimum viable product (mvp)